CactuseSecurity/firewall-orchestrator/documentation/api/api_interface_docu.md

    not really sure if result is worth it :-(

-## show all types
+## alternatively show all types using query

-This generates a very lenthy list.
+This generates a very lengthy list.

         query IntrospectionQuery {
             __schema {